 1. Scope of this Policy 3

 2. Policy Statement 3

 3. Principles 3

-3.1 Open Access to Information 3
+3.1.
+Open access to information 3

-3.2 Freedom of Information Officer and Decision Maker 3
+3.2.
+Freedom of Information Officer and Decision Maker 3

-3.3 NAIF and the Office of the Australian Information Commissioner 3
+3.3.
+NAIF and the Officer of the Australian Information Commissioner 3

-3.4 How to submit a Freedom of Information request 4
+3.4.
+How to submit a Freedom of Information request 4

-3.5 Timeframes 4
+3.5.
+Timeframes 4

-3.6 Searching for documents 4
+3.6.
+Searching for documents 4

-3.7 Document release and exemptions from release 4
+3.7.
+Document release and exemptions from release 4

-3.8 Disclosure Log 5
+3.8.
+Disclosure Log 5

-3.9 Information available outside of the Freedom of Information Process 5
+3.9.
+Information available outside of the Freedom of Information Process 5

-3.1 0 Fees and Charges 5
+3.10 .
+Fees and Charges 5

-3.1 1 FOI Guidelines and resources 5
+3.11 FOI Guidelines and resources 5

+4. Reporting 6

+5. Consequences of non-compliance 6

-5. Roles and Responsibilities 7
+6. Roles and Responsibilities 6

-6. Review and Approval 7
+7. Review and Approval 7

-Anne xure A - Information Publication Scheme Plan 8
+Арр endix A: Information Publication Scheme Plan 8

-A.1 Purpose 8
+A .1 Purpose 8

 A.2 Objectives 8

 A.3 Implementing the Information Publication Scheme 8

-A.4 Administering information published under the Information Publication Scheme 9
+A.4 Administering information published under the Information Publication Scheme 8

-A.5 Information Publication Scheme information architecture 9
+A. 5 Information Publication Scheme information architecture 9

-A.6 Accessibility under the Information Publication Scheme 9
+A .6 Accessibility under the Information Publication Scheme 9

-A.7 Information required to be published under the Information Publication Scheme 10
+A .7 Information required to be published under the Information Publication Scheme 9

-A.8 Information Publication Scheme compliance review 10
+A.8 Information Publication Scheme compliance review1 10